Is PrEP affected by the new coronavirus and COVID-19?

 However, the urgency of social physical isolation also includes limiting physical interactions with new sexual partners.
 Virtual sex is safe, or sex with current partner(s) who you already live with.
 This also depends on whether your partners are also physically self distancing.

 Globally, people are being asked to stop hooking up in person.
 That’s because meeting new people, or people you don’t live with, risks spreading coronavirus.
+For example, if your pertner doesn’t yet have symptoms.
 Please take this into account when making decisions about meeting partners.
 Even if you don’t have symptoms, you or your partners might be passing it on to other people.

-This isn’t going to be an easy time but it will protect both your health and the wider community – especially during the weeks from the end of March and the first weeks of April 2020.
+This isn’t going to be an easy time but it will protect both your health and the wider community – especially during the weeks from the end of March and the first weeks of April 2020 or longer.

 For more information on PrEP and coronavirus, please see this information from HIV Scotland that i-Base contributed to.